manju838/Segmentation-Mask-Cleaner/README.md

 This tool expects an image and a binary segmentation mask as input and helps clean up any islands or noise in the segmentation mask.

+enhanced version of codes expects image folder, original mask folder and an empty output folder and the cleaned mask can be saved in this output folder.
+Normal version is the previous version with bugs/readme fixed

 TODOs:

 1) Bugs/Modifications in Mask Cleaner code